Australia’s top natural attractions

 Where: Eight-hour drive from Perth

-What makes this place unique: Located on Middle Island near Esperance, Lake Hillier is known for its baffling bubble-gum pink hue.
+We love how nature can mess with us and create spectacular oddities like a pink lake!
+Located on Middle Island near Esperance, Lake Hillier is known for its baffling bubble-gum pink hue.
 Although it’s not the only pink lake in Australia, it’s often considered the most vibrant.
+Its pink color is less accentuated when viewed from the surface but it is very prominent from above.
+However, unlike other pink lakes around the world, its water is still distinctively pink even when it is in a glass.
+Simply magic.

-How to see it: Take a cruise around Middle Island to see the lake up close.
+How to see it: Enjoy a scenic and relaxing flight with Goldfields Air Services around Middle Island to really experience the lake up from its best angle.

-What makes it unique: The crystal clear waters of Ningaloo reef are home to the world’s largest fringing reef, a 260-kilometre (162-mile) long coral reef swarming with turtles, tropical fish, manta rays, humpback whales and the elusive whale shark.
+The crystal clear waters of Ningaloo Reef are home to the world’s largest fringing reef, a 260-kilometre (162-mile) long coral reef swarming with turtles, tropical fish, manta rays, humpback whales and the elusive whale shark.

 Litchfield National Park